canonical/snapcraft/docker/README.md

 # Docker images for `snapcraft`

-OCI-compliant container images and their sources are officially supported by https://github.com/canonical/snapcraft-rocks/ project.
+OCI-compliant container images and their sources are officially supported by the https://github.com/canonical/snapcraft-rocks/ project.

 To build a snap with the docker container, you need to choose an image that